 A certificate of deposit is a savings certificate backed by the Federal Deposit Insurance Corporation (FDIC) or the National Credit Union Administration (NCUA).
 CDs issued by banks are insured by the FDIC, and those issued by savings accounts are insured by the NCUA.

 CDs are issued for a fixed term — anywhere from one month to five years — and pay an annual interest rate.
-Typically, the larger the CD you purchase, the larger the interest rate you can expect to get.
+Typically, the larger the principal you purchase, the larger the interest rate you can expect to get.
 They are considered a low-risk investment since they pay out a sure return.

 Types of CDs

 There are several types of CDs in addition to the traditional one, some of which allow you to withdraw funds early without penalty and some that offer flexibility in interest rates.

 - Brokered CD: Though traditional CDs are purchased from a bank or credit union, these are purchased from a brokerage.
 Brokered CDs typically carry a higher interest rate, but you will have to pay a fee to buy them.

 - Bump-Up CD: If interest rates rise for CDs of similar length, a bump-up CD allows you to swap out your CD for a newer one with the higher interest rate.
 You typically can only “bump up” once during the term.